 Acorn Squash Varieties - What's the Difference?

 There are a few different acorn squash varieties available to the backyard vegetable gardener.
 Most varieties are similar in taste, texture and appearance.
 A typical acorn squash is dark green on the outside with golden colored flesh on the inside.
+It is usually in the shape of an acorn.
 The texture is slightly firm and buttery.
 Most varieties have a slightly sweet, nutty flavor.
 However, some acorn squash varieties are unique in appearance and flavor.

 We often get asked about which is our favorite variety of acorn squash.
 We have grown a couple over the years, but our favorite today is the Table King Bush, which is an heirloom variety.
 We like the fact that the plants are compact, and yet they still produce high yields - often 6+ squash per plant.
+They don't take up a ton of space in our garden, which leaves us room to plant other favorites.
 The flavor is nutty and sweet and the texture is almost never stringy.
-In addition, the squash are just a bit smaller, averaging 2 pounds each.
-This variety is ready in 85 days.
+In addition, the squash are just a bit smaller, averaging around 2 pounds each.
+For us, this makes them the perfet size for serving and storing.
+And speaking of storing, we routinely store our winter squash for 3-4 months without many problems.
+In our experience, Table King Bush squash meet all of our long term storage expectations.
+In addition, the seeds are a great treat themselves when roasted.
+This variety is ready about 85 days after germination.

 Here is a list of some more of the more common varieties of acorn squash, along with plant and fruit descriptions...